derykmakgill/commonplace/_posts/2019-04-14-la-mazzolata.md

+---
+layout: post
+title: The Count of Monte Cristo on wishing misfortune upon others to help us bear our own
+---

 ![Monte Cristo](/commonplace/assets/images/monte-cristo.jpg)

 Here is a brilliant sort of parable from the chapter, 'La Mazzolata,' in *The Count of Monte Cristo,* on the evil of wishing misfortune upon others to help us bear our own.
 Don't pretend you haven't done it before.